I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 blemished acceptance; I knew where I was at the back of the hospital.
 A Google map opened in my mind like a sat-nav.
 From that

-moment, no matter what three hospitals I went to, the compass point
+moment, no matter which of the three hospitals I went to, the compass point

 was in my mind.
 I no longer felt lost and alone.
 I felt good in myself, knowing my mind had figured this out; there was hope in me.
 Paddy showed me the road; self-determination is a beautiful thing.
 If only